![]() |

 vapor-coated contour reminiscent of an eyebrow.

-Twelve daylight-white lightemitting diodes arranged above each "wing" constitute the daytime running lights, with an energy consumption of just a few watts.
+diodes arranged above each "wing" constitute the daytime running lights,

-The xenon plus headlamps can also be combined with the adaptive light cornering light system.
+also be combined with the adaptive light cornering light system.

-Above the sill area, which serves as the technical and visual basis, a clearly ascending dynamic line runs all the way back to the tail end, where it forms the bumper edge – thus accentuating the forward momentum of the body.
+clearly ascending dynamic line runs all the way back to the tail end, where it

 The tornado line below the windows starts at the headlights, eases off somewhat